-Approximately 14.9% (2009: 15.4%) and 12.1% (2009: 9.9%) of the Group's revenue was derived from sales to two major customers, primarily in the building and home controls segment and appliance controls segment, respectively.
+In 2011, approximately 15.7% of the Group's revenue was derived from sales to a major customer, primarily in the appliance control segment.
+In 2010, approximately 14.9% and 12.1% of the Group's revenue were derived from sales to two major customers, primarily in the building and home controls segment and appliance controls segment, respectively.